Ponteceso

 With a vast historical heritage, you can find a lot of prehistoric remains and pre-Roman castreña culture, but Ponteceso is especially known for being the birthplace of the bard Eduardo Pondal, author of the lyrics of the Galician Hymn.

-What to see and do in Ponteceso
+What to see in Ponteceso

 Eduardo Pondal